 One word of caution about finding Bocadillos–all you have to watch for is the Blakes Lotaburger.
 Bocadillos is to the immediate east of the popular burger restaurant.
 Go past Bocadillos and you just might end up on Menaul or 12th Street courtesy of a round-about that seems to confuse some drivers (or at least me) looking for Bocadillos.
 It doesn’t help that Bocadillos doesn’t resemble a restaurant in the least.
 It could easily be mistaken for an industrial complex.

 Unmistakable, however, are the intoxicating aromas wafting from the kitchens.
 By the time you place your order, you might be drooling as those aromas envelop you like an olfactory-arousing cocoon.
 The challenge of deciding what to eat is no less daunting because the menu is limited.
 You’ll be hard-pressed to decide what to have.
 Make sure you take a friend or loved one when you visit so you can share half a sandwich a piece.
+Either that or order two sandwiches.

 The chef’s choice…the sandwich of which Marie is most proud is the Duke City Ruben.
-Quite simply, it may be the very best Ruben sandwich in Albuquerque.
+Quite simply, it may be the very best Reuben sandwich in Albuquerque.
 It’s the embodiment of the slow roasting process, taking no less than twelve hours to achieve its tender texture and moistness throughout as well as a sweet caramelization on the surface of each tendril of the corned beef.
 The housemade sauerkraut doesn’t have the lip-pursing qualities of some sauerkraut.
 It’s made with a red cabbage tinged with the distinctive flavor of caraway seeds.
 The Thousand Island dressing, also made on the premises, is terrific, too.

 One of the consequences of splitting a sandwich with a friend is that one of you will have to share half of a superior sandwich.
 That was the case with the Ruben I split with my friend Paul Lilly.
 Rarely will you consider the sandwich he ordered (a Philly cheesesteak sandwich) a “Miss Congeniality” of sandwiches, but Bocadillos’ Ruben is just that much better than just about any other sandwich.
 Place it on a line-up of the Duke City’s best sandwiches and it might rise to the top.
 It’s on my list.